PowerCell46/Test-Hub/README.md

    - The Administrator can create courses and topics through the Django Admin Site.

 2. **Test Creation:**
-   - Teachers can log in and create new tests under the desired course and topic.
+   - Teachers can log in and create new Python and MultipleChoice Tests under the desired course and topic.

 3. **Test Participation:**
    - Students can log in and attempt tests available under their enrolled courses and topics.